Skip to main content

 Business Profile and Distress Drivers

-Operating footprint: three Hudson County hospitals plus neighborhood health centers.
-CarePoint entered chapter 11 as the parent of a Hudson County hospital footprint anchored by Bayonne Medical Center, Hoboken University Medical Center, and Christ Hospital—licensed acute-care facilities that public reporting later described as 278 beds, 348 beds, and 349 beds, respectively Healthcare Dive.
-Public statements tied the system’s restructuring narrative to a safety-net role: CarePoint described serving more than 60% of Hudson County’s population and described a payer mix where 65% of patients were uninsured or underinsured PRNewswire.
-Earlier communications about its nonprofit transition framed the hospitals’ mission in demographic terms, describing patient communities and a high share of uninsured or Medicaid patients at Christ Hospital and Hoboken University Medical Center PRNewswire.
-For restructuring professionals, that mix is not just narrative—it drives liquidity volatility (timing and adequacy of governmental and managed-care reimbursements), and it changes what a “going concern” plan must preserve (service continuity, staffing, and vendor relationships that cannot be reconstituted quickly if disrupted).
+Operating footprint.
+CarePoint entered chapter 11 as the parent of a Hudson County hospital footprint anchored by Bayonne Medical Center, Hoboken University Medical Center, and Christ Hospital — licensed acute-care facilities that public reporting described as 278 beds, 348 beds, and 349 beds, respectively.
+CarePoint described serving more than 60% of Hudson County's population and described a payer mix where 65% of patients were uninsured or underinsured.

-Pre-filing restructuring context: nonprofit conversion and the Hudson Health LOI.
-CarePoint’s May 2022 transition to a nonprofit entity is important context because it signals an ownership and governance posture oriented toward community benefit rather than private-equity extraction, at least as presented at the time of conversion.
-Public statements described former owner Vivek Garipalli donating a majority interest and installing Dr. Achintya Moulick as CEO while positioning the system as a “community-based nonprofit” PRNewswire, ROI-NJ.
-By early 2024, reporting shifted from governance to survival: outlets described a letter of intent to merge or combine CarePoint with Hudson Regional Hospital to form a four-hospital system (“Hudson Health”), with Yan Moshe as chairman and Dr. Moulick as CEO/president Healthcare Dive, Chief Healthcare Executive, HPAE.
-These pre-filing steps matter because they foreshadow the core economic exchange later embedded in the confirmed plan: liquidity and operational backstop funding in exchange for a governance and control pathway into a reorganized system, and a litigation-trust recovery split that protects the strategic partner’s economics while preserving at least some upside for general unsecured creditors.
+Nonprofit conversion and Hudson Health LOI.
+In May 2022, CarePoint completed a transition to a nonprofit entity.
+Public statements described former owner Vivek Garipalli donating a majority interest and installing Dr. Achintya Moulick as CEO while positioning the system as a "community-based nonprofit".
+ROI-NJ By early 2024, outlets described a letter of intent to combine CarePoint with Hudson Regional Hospital to form a four-hospital system ("Hudson Health"), with Yan Moshe as chairman and Dr. Moulick as CEO/president.
+Chief Healthcare Executive HPAE

 Capital Structure and DIP Financing

-Capital structure and historical frictions: secured lenders, county obligations, and legacy management-fee controversy.
-Bankruptcy filings described a capital structure with multiple layers of secured debt across different hospital operating entities and related borrowers, plus a set of material “other” obligations that behave like quasi-operating liabilities in a hospital system.
-The table below summarizes selected secured facilities and other obligations as described in filings, with amounts stated as outstanding as of the petition date as described in bankruptcy filings.
-The practical takeaway is that the secured stack was not a single clean first lien; instead, it involved multiple facilities with asserted liens across different borrower groups (Hoboken/Christ versus Bayonne), which helps explain why the case used dual DIP structures and why plan confirmation required careful treatment of lien priorities, adequate protection, and exit financing documentation.
+Capital structure.
+Bankruptcy filings described a capital structure with multiple layers of secured debt across different hospital operating entities and related borrowers, plus material other obligations.
+The table below summarizes selected secured facilities and other obligations as described in filings, with amounts stated as outstanding as of the petition date.

 Table: Capital Structure (Selected; As Described In Filings)

-DIP financing: reconciling the $67 million headline with a dual-facility structure.
+DIP financing.
 Public sources described CarePoint obtaining $67 million in DIP financing to maintain operations through the restructuring PRNewswire, NJBIZ.
-Bankruptcy filings describe a structure that effectively reconciles this headline number by splitting liquidity into two postpetition facilities aligned to the debtors’ operational and collateral silos: a $25 million facility for the Hoboken/Christ debtor-borrower group and a $42 million facility for the Bayonne debtor group as described in bankruptcy filings.
-That matters because it shows how “headline DIP” can actually be a bundle of instruments—some of which operate like bridge facilities subject to rolling interim budgets and repeat court authorizations rather than a single clean “final DIP” order.
+Bankruptcy filings describe a dual-facility structure: a $25 million facility for the Hoboken/Christ debtor-borrower group and a $42 million facility for the Bayonne debtor group.

 Facility size (commitment)$25.0 millionUp to $42.0 million